antoheri/MyMenus/README.md

 `pip install -r requirements.txt`

+4. Import the data in DB

+`python3 manage.py shell`
+`from data import import_receipts_from_csv` `import_receipts_from_csv('api/menus.csv')`

-4. Create a .env file into the frontend folder and define the api url :
+6. Create a .env file into the frontend folder and define the api url :
    `VITE_API_URL="http://127.0.0.1:8000"`

-5. Install the frontend dependencies
+7. Install the frontend dependencies

 `npm install`